The classification of countable models of set theory: Arbitrary models of

-The following result, again adapted from \cite{gaifman}, describes the construction of the model $M(I)$.
+The following result describes the construction of the model $M(I)$.
 It also asserts the key property which will allow us to recover the ordertype of $I$ from the isomorphism type of the model $M(I)$.